-This studio explores the capability of graphic design to connect meaningfully with audiences in ways that best suit them.
-The dialogue between designer and audience is studied for the purpose of pragmatic and appropriate design decisions that carefully consider audience and context.
+This studio explores the capability of graphic design to create meaningful messages and experiences for the user, whether purely visual or possibly tangible.
+The dialogue between designer and audience is studied for the purpose of pragmatic and appropriate design decisions.
 Ethnographic design research methods (direct observation, writing, video, interview) and gathering audience information and feedback inform the design process.
 Class exercises will push initial experimentation through the sense of touch, with special consideration to human factors.
 Projects will address a spectrum of content from social to commercial and across a range of media.